Quenched randomness, thermal fluctuations and reentrant superconductivity: application to UTe$_2$: Proposed Phase diagram

 In this section, we propose a mean-field phase diagram for the clean system (Fig.\ref{f1}(a)) and obtain fluctuational corrections in the presence of quenched randomness.
 The crucial assumption is the first-order transition between two superconducting phases A and B at $H=H^*$, denoted in double solid lines.
 These phases might, for instance, be related to the multiple superconducting phases observed with applied pressure, but for the present discussion, their specific properties are unimportant.
 A magnetic field applied along a crystalline $y$-axis suppresses both phases, by orbital depairing, and the superconducting $T_c$ monotonically decreases as a function of field.
 To drive the first-order transition, the magnetic field needs to suppress phase A more strongly than phase B, which amounts to stating that the superconducting coherence length of phase B is short compared to that of phase A. Further details on the magnetic field suppression of the two phases are provided in Sec. \ref{S2}.

-We next include weak quenched randomness and obtain fluctuational corrections to the superconducting $T_c$ (Fig.\ref{f1}(b)).
+We next include weak quenched randomness and obtain fluctuational corrections to the superconducting $T_c$.
+A schematic phase diagram can be found in Fig.\ref{f1}(b).
 A generic type of disorder is a random-$T_c$, which randomly increases or decreases the local critical temperature of orders A and B, therefore affecting the local preference of orders.

 Below the mean-field $T_c$, and far away from the first-order transition, the system is mainly occupied by the dominant order.
 Due to the disorder, the subdominant order can appear as rare superconducting regions.
 The superconducting $T_c$ here is determined primarily by the long-range ordering of the dominant order, therefore, is similar to the mean-field $T_c$ in the clean system.
 The resistive transitions in these regions would therefore remain sharp, and the effects of fluctuations weak.